c64cryptoboy/ChiptuneSAK/docs/workflow.md

  ### Recorded midi from game to sheet music

  Often, the music recorded from a game has no concept of the note lengths for the music; it is recorded in arbitrary ticks with an arbitrary offset.
-This workflow shows how to turn such music into Lilypond-generated sheet music.
+This example workflow shows how to turn such music into Lilypond-generated sheet music.

  First, we use the FitPPQ.py script to estimate the actual note lengths and adjust them to have a ppq of 960.
 From the tools directory, run: